Guide

 OPERATIONAL

 Browser cloud is fully serviceable at this time, i.e., it can process browsers related commands and actions.
-The cloud stays serviceable when it becomes operational up to the requested duration.
 Load generator begins generating actual load on the target system only when the browser cloud is ready.

 TERMINATING